bruna-genz/apple-webpage-clone/README.md

-Microverse Project - Positioning and Floating Elements
+Microverse Project - Building with Background and Gradients

 The goal of this project was learn about background images and gradients, by cloning an old [Apple](https://web.archive.org/web/20140301004610/http://www.apple.com/) webpage.